-Our close links with St John's Church also means that we are able to provide pastoral support to children, staff and families.
+Our close links with St John's Church also means that Father David is able to offer Pastoral support to children, staff and families.

 Any member of staff who is concerned about the mental health or well-being of a pupil should speak to a member of the Mental Health team in the first instance.
 If there is a fear that the pupil is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to the Designated Child Protection Office staff or the Headteacher.
 If the pupil presents a medical emergency then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services if necessary.